 Huddles are the moment where Star-Lord - and the soundtrack - both get to shine.
 A Huddle boosts your own damage and, if you're clever about it, the damage of the whole team, blasting out tunes and reviving any downed team members for good measure.

 Use this whenever you can.
 Huddles recharge quicker than you think, especially in the later fights, tied to the amount of team actions you order.
 Once you've triggered one, the right answer is usually a matter of theming, not dissimilar to the sword fights in Monkey Island (let's see how many younger players get that reference).
 Look for answers that carry on ideas that match the words above, even if they don't look particularly inspiring or even seem like reprimands.
 Repeated words, natural opposites, synonyms - these usually indicate the right option to choose.
 Not to mention that there's not many Huddle dialogues overall - by the end of our first playthrough, we were starting to see repeats and learn them by memory.

 4. Use the environment to devastate enemies

 Not only do your Guardians have up to four kinds of standard attacks, but they also have environmental attacks tied to specific objects that appear in different areas.
 We'll say this clearly: environmental attacks are ridiculously powerful.
 They do huge damage, tend to have a decent AOE, and have no real cooldown.
-When Drax throws a boulder or Rocket detonates a nearby explosive, all the enemies nearby will feel it.
+When Drax throws a boulder or Rocket detonates an explosive, all the enemies nearby will feel it.
 For that reason, there's often a real advantage to luring, dragging or waiting for enemies to end up in the danger zone, even if it takes a little while.